cyber-republic/developer-workshop/2019-07-31/README.md

     Don't be alarmed.
 Just wait for this transaction to be added to the block and look at the results again to verify whether it did go through.

+## Retrieve Metadata stored in DID

-2. Retrieving the DID info must be on the Misc.API DID Sidechain - port 9092
+    Retrieving the DID info must be on the Misc.API DID Sidechain - port 9092

     Even if you use DID Sidechain Service to store DID property, you need to use Misc.API for DID sidechain to retrieve the DID property which should be running on port `9092`.